Z-kk-0/zkkodb/README.md

 ## Parser Module

-The parser module is responsible for:
+The `parser` module is responsible for:

-- Receiving, validate and parsing JSON strings
+- Receiving and parsing JSON strings
-- Dispatching the command to its corresponding validation function (e.g. `"command": "create"` → `validate_create`)
-- Validating the syntactic and semantic correctness of each command
-- Deserializing validated commands into typed Rust structs for later processing
+- Deserializing them into typed Rust structs (like `CreateCommand`, `ReadCommand`, etc.)
+- Returning a unified `Command` enum variant

 ### Command Enum

-We will need an enum to represent all supported commands:

 ```rust
 enum Command {